StephenPhilipOFlynn/django-restaurant-4/README.md

 Unresolved bugs

+- Add Cloudinary file storage for admin users to be able to add further images to applications.
-- Receive form on database backend for reservation.
+- Receipt of the form on the database backend for reservation section.
 - Form validation reservation section.
 - Further form validation on contact section.
 - Correct menu database so menu items appear in starters first, then main courses, then desserts.